leaderint/sendgrid-wordpress-plugin/README.md

 # Sendgrid Wordpress Plugin
 ![SG Widget Logo](https://app.sgwidget.com/img/sg-widget-logo.png)

-SG Widget is a **Sendgrid Wordpress Plugin** for collecting emails.
+[SG Widget](https://sgwidget.com) is a **Sendgrid Wordpress Plugin** for collecting emails.
 Just add a shortcode to capture emails and store them in your Sendgrid Account.
-SG Widget is the number 1 Sendgrid Subscription widget since 2018 and has been featured on the official [Sendgrid website](https://sendgrid.com/en-us/blog/building-a-sendgrid-subscription-widget)
+SG Widget is the number 1 Sendgrid Subscription widget since 2018 and has been featured on the official [Sendgrid website](https://sendgrid.com/en-us/blog/building-a-sendgrid-subscription-widget).

 ## About
 The widget is designed specifically for Sendgrid and integrates perfectly with Marketing Campaigns.